fpgaprince/rtd/docs/source/storage.rst

 Data Storage Elements
 ************************
+Two basic type, latch and flip flop.
+Latch is level sensitive, meaning while it is at some level (say high), it will pass the input.

 Latches
 ======================

+When the level becomes low, it latches the last value and holds it.
+    isn't a latch pretty much a negative edge memory device? the issue is that it tracks the input while the level is

+The level input can be a clock or some sort of enable/toggle signal.
+The point is..
+The output sees whatever is at the input for one level and holds the last value for the other level.

+there are no actual latch circuit in an FPGA.
+If you do implement a latch, it is through the flip flops and LUTs. they are unwanted in FPGAs.
+I personally have not had to use them.
+I am well aware this is a common mistake.

+The problem is when people learn HDL, specifically the if else statement, case statement and then the clocked/unclocked process.
+It must not be clear to them.

+If you are making a combinational circuit with no clock, ALL ELSE STATEMENTS NEED TO BE HANDLED.
+If you are making a sequential circuit with a clock, YOU DO NOT NEED TO HANDLE ALL CASES.

 SR Latch
 -----------

 D Latch
 -----------
+isn't a latch pretty much a negative edge memory device? the issue is that it tracks the input while the level is

 Flip Flops (FF)
 ======================
+A flip flop is edge triggered (can be negative or positive).
+The input is sampled/captured on an edge of a clock or signal.
+Edge meaning the transition of the signal which is enable/clock.

+Nothing is passed to the output during either level, in comparison to the latch.

+I will provide circuit level and explanation of how a latch and flip flop works.
+Don't gloss over this shit.
+So many people do or never made the connection between this.
+Undestanding how it works gives you understanding about setup time, hold time, etc and metastability.

+Flip Flops can be thought of as the most basic or lowest unit of memory.
+It is what implements the bit, also the most basic/lowest data unit.

+While all memory devices can be made from FF in the FPGA, there are hard dedicated sequential components.
+Because hard means permanent, their circuitry is tightly coupled when the chip/FPGA is made.
+They provide better performance and area.
+They will always be faster than your LUT based equivalent.

 D Flip Flops (DFF)
 -----------------
+The ONLY type in an FPGA.

 JK Flip Flops
 -----------------
+DNE, briefly describe now.. not priorirty.

 T Flip Flops
 -----------------
+DNE, briefly describe now.. not priorirty.

 Register